De-Zato/song-analysis/README.md

 ## Contributors
 - @De-Zato - Data Extraction, Data Visualisation
-- @YashJain14 - Machine Learning Models
+- @YashJain14 - Machine Learning Models, README

 ## Problem Definition
 - Are we able to predict if a song/track will be popular based on its attributs?